 Normally, you don’t need gelatin to make Turkish delight, but most Greek recipes use it nonetheless.
 The good thing is that if you buy a box in a store you can check the ingredients.
 Fresh Turkish delight is not as much of a thing here in Greece as in other countries.

 Going to Crete as a Vegan?

 As Greece’s largest island, Crete attracts an enormous amount of visitors every year.
 Cretan restaurants also exist in other parts of the country because the cuisine differs a bit from mainland Greece.
 Cretans have a reputation in Greece for possibly being the least vegan-friendly people in the country.
 So if you’re choosing to vacation in Crete you need to pay extra attention to the food you eat.
-If being vegan in Greece is tricky Greek vegans will tell you that being vegan in Crete is nearly impossible.
+If being vegan in Greece is tricky vegans in Greece will tell you that being vegan in Crete is nearly impossible.